French cuisine restaurant

 Eva and Tim followed the same route of employment until 2005, with Eva working as a receptionist, waitress, and as restaurant and boutique manager in England and France, respectively.

-In 2006, Eva was able to achieve a dream born in Culinary Arts school by taking a 1 year sommelier course taught by Mr. Franck Thomas—ranked 4th best Sommelier in the world in 2000—to become a trained wine professional.
-As a graduate, Eva was bestowed the title of Sommelier in 2007, and was employed at the wine shop Cave les Sens in Antibes, France.
+In 2006, Eva was able to achieve a dream born in Culinary Arts school by taking a sommelier course taught by Mr. Franck Thomas—ranked 4th best Sommelier in the world in 2000—to become a trained wine professional.
+As a graduate, Eva was bestowed the title of Sommelier in 2007, and was employed at the wine Boutique Cave les Sens in Antibes, France.
 She then joined Tim on board the Inevitable and started the charter season as a stewardess.

 Eva settled in Wisconsin in 2008.
 The state has since become her home.